 When I actually lived in Kolkata, the excess pocket money I had, would definitely find its way to Haji or Nizam’s Biryani plate.
 I would even ditch my best friend for those lunch dates at New Market, during lunch and join later for the shopping part, because she cant stand the smell of Kolkata Biryani.

-Everything you should eat when at the Decker’s Lane, Kolkata!
+Everything you should eat when at the Dacre’s Lane, Kolkata!

 The Mango Lassi (& other lassies)

-A little before that oblivious Lassi to decker’s Lane, you will be allured by pulp ripe mangoes hanging from the Lassi stalls.
+A little before that oblivious Lassi to Dacre’s Lane, you will be allured by pulp ripe mangoes hanging from the Lassi stalls.